-How to pass WASSCE/BECE 2020 is getting clearer I suppose.
+How to pass WASSCE/BECE 2020 is getting clearer, I suppose.
 Let us keep going.
-Now in the exmination hall, you must try to write your answers to the question in a similar style.
-In case you ask for’ compare and contrast,’ for example, your response should include reference phrases like’ in direct contrast to’ or’ by comparison.’
+Now in the examination hall, you must try to write your answers to the question in a similar style.
+In case you are ask for’ compare and contrast,’ for example, your response should include reference phrases like’ in direct contrast to’ or’ by comparison.’

 You do not want to overdo it, obviously.
 Use this technique just enough to emphasize the examiner’s conviction that the question you ask is done exactly.
 The more he thinks you write, the more marks the question is put to you.

 In your answers, don’t be radical.
-Contrary to what you think, even at the highest level so education like the University, there is room for new ideas and freedom of thought.
+Contrary to what you think, even at the highest level of education like the University, there is room for new ideas and freedom of thought.

-So where you have new ideas that are near the answers required write them in clear English and support with relevant examples to earn you some marks.
-Write down precisely what the examiner you think the examiner want to know and communicate it well.
+So where you have new ideas that are near the answers required, write them in clear English and support with relevant examples to earn you some marks.
+Write down precisely what you think the examiner wants to know and communicate it well.

 Don’t let yourself get stuck on a particular question all day in the exams hall.
-If you’re stuck and cannot answer a sub question leave the it, plus the needed space n the answer book let, note it on the question paper that (Yet to complete this question) and then proceed to another question.
+If you’re stuck and cannot answer a sub-question leave it, plus the needed space in the answer booklet, note it on the question paper that (Yet to complete this question) and then proceed to another question.

 When you have finished answering other questions or you remember the answer, you can get back and attempt it.
 Don’t waste time on a question you can’t do when you can get easy and more marks elsewhere.

-Make sure that you know how marks are distributed for each question and sub question.
+Make sure that you know how marks are distributed for each question and sub-questions.
 If a question in the exams is allotted a fifth of the total points, then you should devote a fifth of the time.

-The opposite of these make examiners go mad and you get penalized for that.
+The opposite of these makes examiners go mad, and you get penalized for that.
 The person who marks the exam will have marked hundreds already and will still have to mark hundreds more.

-When you demonstrate to the that you are unique such in neat arrangement, clean and straight to the point answers you can make the marker feel more confident towards you.
+When you demonstrate to them that you are unique with a neat arrangements, clean, and straight to the point answers you can make the marker feel more confident towards you.

 #6 Ask for more paper before you need it

-Time saving and taking addition paper/graph.
-If you’re running out of paper (or wanting graph paper, etc.) then put your hand up for more before you really need it so you can keep writing while you’re waiting.
-Too many people throw away precious time waiting for the watchdogs to respond to their request.
+Time-saving and taking addition paper/graph.
+If you’re running out of paper (or want graph paper, etc.) then put your hand up for more before you really need it so you can keep writing while you’re waiting.
+Too many students throw away the precious time waiting for the watchdogs to respond to their requests.

 #7 Never cross anything out such that it can’t be read